virgesmith/neworder/docs/examples/chapter1.md

 [py 0/1] Age 90 survival rate = 28.3%
 [py 0/1] Age 100 survival rate = 24.7%
 ```
-And with a constant mortality rate we see time of death heavily skewed towards younger ages than would be expected.
+and clearly a constant mortality rate isn't realistic as we see far more deaths at younger ages, and far less at older ages, than would be expected.
+The example [mortality](./mortality.md) introduces a model with a time-dependent mortality hazard rate and shows how the framework can very efficiently model this.

-In the `neworder` framework, a more natural (and efficient) implementation would not use a class instance to represent an individual, but rather use a pandas DataFrame to store the population, with each row representing an individual, allowing bulk operations on the entire population.
-This approach is taken in some of the more complex examples, see for example [mortality](./mortality.md).

 ## [Examples Source Code](https://github.com/virgesmith/neworder/tree/master/examples)